 Everything about the performance was about as authentic as it'd get.
 Cash pulls of the performance as if he'd rehearsed every word.
 His form of talk-singing just kind of came as a natural extension of not having any melody in mind.
 And when you hear him chuckle, it's an honest reaction to Silverstein's clever writing.

-The audience reaction was a welcome surprise to Cash.
+The audience's reaction was a welcome surprise to Cash.
 Not to mention everybody at the record label.
-Releasing the song was an obvious decision, unrehearsed arrangement and all.
+Releasing the new song was an obvious decision, unrehearsed arrangement and all.

 An unlikely success, "A Boy Named Sue" went Gold before it even went No. 1 (which is fairly rare).
-It also earned a Grammy in 1970 and became Cash's highest charting song on the Billboard Hot 100, where it stayed No. 2. for three weeks.
+It also earned a Grammy in 1970 and became Cash's highest-charting song on the Billboard Hot 100, where it stayed No. 2. for three weeks.
 It was kept out of the top spot by The Rolling Stones' track "Honky Tonk Women."

 Pop Culture Legacy